-What behaviors need to be modified?
+What behaviors may need to be modified?
 How should your thinking processes adapt?
 Have you worked on your Emotional Intelligence (EQ)?
 We will look at behaviors that lead to poor EQ, behaviors that improve EQ, and what you can do to increase your understanding of others’ emotions.
 We’ll review your strengths and how to leverage them.
 We’ll look at your weaknesses and devise ways to strengthen or eliminate them.

 Being ethical and having integrity means doing what you say you’ll do.
 You’ll look at ways to be a better person, one that people look up to and you’ll become an inspiring leader.
 Think about leaders that have inspired you.
 What characteristics have they exhibited?

 9) Coach others.